Identification, Images, & Information

 Remarks

-Can often be separated from Pearl Crescent by flight season: the Northern Crescent flies only in June, July, and early September, whereas the Pearl Crescent, flies all year in the southern US, April to November in the northern US, and May to late September in Canada.
+Can often be separated from Pearl Crescent by flight season: in areas of overlap, Northern Crescent flies only in June-July and perhaps early September, whereas the Pearl Crescent produces two or more broods per year, flying all year in the southern US, April to November in the northern US, and May to late September in Canada.

 Print References